modelfoxdotdev/modelfox/languages/python/README.md

 ## Platform Support

-Tangram for Python is currently supported on Linux, macOS, and Windows with AMD64 CPUs.
+Tangram for Python is currently supported on Linux, macOS, and Windows with ARM64 and AMD64 CPUs.
 Are you interested in another platform?
 [Open an issue](https://github.com/tangramxyz/tangram/issues/new) or send us an email at [help@tangram.xyz](mailto:help@tangram.xyz).

 ## Examples